thomas-crane/nrelay/docs/running-on-android.md

 GUI settings: change your resolution
 Desktop Environment: LXDE
 ```
-Go to the start screen - open menu on right-up corner and choose Install, make sure you have stable connection, give root permissions to application.
-(This may take 10-30 min, you can watch YT on this time)
+Go to the start screen and open the menu from the top right corner, then choose `Install`.
+Make sure you have given root permissions to the application and have a stable connection as this process may take anywhere from 10 to 30 minutes.

-After downloading, in terminl you can see "<<< deploy"
+After the process is finished, in the terminal you will see `<<< deploy`.
+Next, choose `START`.

-Next choose "START"

-Now you need SSH-Terminal, here i use ConnectBot.
+Now you will require an SSH Terminal, for this tutorial, ConnectBot will be used.

-After you open app, you can see button in corner, click on it to add new host and set this options:
+After opening ConnectBot, add a new host and use the following configuration:
 ```
 Protocol: SSH
 -